Resistance Band Overhead Squat

 Safety Notes

-• Start with a light band to master the coordination and depth.
+• Start with light band

 Spotting